itsMig/D4Xgui/paper/paper.md

 ### Upload options
 Before uploading data directly to D4Xgui, it is necessary to format machine-generated raw data to ensure compatibility.
-While some vendors for analytical setups provide automated *.csv* outputs, others store raw data in undocumented proprietary formats or require human interaction to produce exports.
+While some vendors for analytical setups provide automated \*.csv outputs, others store raw data in undocumented proprietary formats or require human interaction to produce exports.
-Available tools for parsing raw data from binary files are e.g., isoreader [@isoreader] as a script-based option for R users, or Easotope [@John_2016] as multi-platform GUI tool for **.did* files, produced by IsoDat (Thermo Scientific, MAT253 or 253+).
+Available tools for parsing raw data from binary files are e.g., isoreader [@isoreader] as a script-based option for R users, or Easotope [@John_2016] as multi-platform GUI tool for \*.did files, produced by IsoDat (Thermo Scientific, MAT253 or 253+).
-Basic implementations of Python-based file parsers for **.did*-files (Thermo Scientific) and **.csv*-files (Nu Instruments) can be found within this project's repository (`tools/parse_isodat.py` and `tools/parse_nu-csv.py`, respectively), and might be utilized to extract raw intensity data.
+Basic implementations of Python-based file parsers for \*.did-files (Thermo Scientific) and \*.csv-files (Nu Instruments) can be found within this project's repository (`tools/parse_isodat.py` and `tools/parse_nu-csv.py`, respectively), and might be utilized to extract raw intensity data.

 **Upload option A – Uploading raw intensity data:**
 Raw intensity data can either be uploaded in cycle, acquisition or replicate hierarchy.